ecitsolutions/Autotask/README.md

 # Release notes

+## Version 1.6.1.8 - Bugfix release

+- BUGFIX: Did not detect missing dynamic functions (functions related to entities with picklists) during initial module import.
+Work-around was to connect using -RefreshCache or speficy a wildcard to Import-Module -ArgumentList (see above).
+This should be fixed now.

 ## Version 1.6.1.6 - Bugfix release

 - BUGFIX: Compare-PSObject rewritten, too strict comparison when trying to use computehash.
 Using nested Compare-Object now, seems to work well enough.